sg-s/xolotl/README.md

 # xolotl: The Standard Network Simulator

 `xolotl` is a fast single-compartment and multi-compartment simulator written in C++, with MATLAB wrappers. `xolotl` is written with a focus on flexibility and speed.
 It can simulate single-compartment conductance-based neuron models, networks of these, and detailed multi-compartment models.
-Because it's written in C++, it's really fast (see #Benchmarks).
+Because it's written in C++, it's really fast (see [benchmarks](#Benchmarks)).

 ## Usage (C++)